pakio/ASPHelper/README.md

 # ASP Helper

-This is a Visual Studio Code extension to analyze VBScript.
+This is a Visual Studio Code extension to analyze Classic ASP.

 ## Features
 - You can see `Class`, `Function` and `Sub` of your displayed file in `OUTLINE`.